 The Arraignment – Keeping You Out Of Jail & Your Future Intact

-In addition to addressing your ALR, you face a criminal proceeding known as an arraignment as the second part of the DWI legal process.
 This is your first court date and possibly the date you’ll want the services of a DWI lawyer the most.
 It is very intimidating.
-In this proceeding, you’ll hear the charges You will hear what you have been charged with, what evidence the prosecution has against you and any statutory penalties.
+You’ll hear what you have been charged with, what evidence the prosecution has against you and any statutory penalties.
 At this time, you can plead guilty or not guilty.

 Here’s where hiring a DWI lawyer is a necessity.
 You should plead “not guilty” and get more time for your attorney to further investigate your case, review the evidence against you and build a strong DWI defense to either get your case dismissed or put you in a better position to negotiate with the prosecutor for a plea deal.

-If you and your lawyer decide to go to trial, you will receive a trial date at which time your attorney will argue your case before judge and jury.
+If you and your lawyer decide to go to trial, you will receive a trial date.
+That day, your attorney will argue your case before judge and jury.
 The prosecution is required to prove each element in the case beyond a reasonable doubt.
-Your lawyer will challenge the evidence in an attempt to cast reasonable doubt that you are guilty of DWI, often by looking into how procedures were followed, how evidence has been handled, and other key aspects of a DWI defense.
+Your lawyer will challenge the evidence in an attempt to cast reasonable doubt.
+They will review how procedures were followed and how evidence was handled.
 He will call witnesses that support your case and question those who are part of the prosecution’s case.
-Clearly, this requires a lot of skill and experience, ad should not be left in the hand’s of a court appointed attorney.

 Sentencing for DWI